fivdi/pigpio/doc/gpio.md

 All data previously added with `waveAdd*` methods get cleared.

 #### waveDelete(waveId)
+- waveId - >=0, as returned by waveCreate

 Deletes a waveform by the given wave id.
 Returns this.

 #### waveTxSend(waveId, waveMode)
 - waveId - >=0, as returned by waveCreate
 - waveMode - WAVE_MODE_ONE_SHOT, WAVE_MODE_REPEAT, WAVE_MODE_ONE_SHOT_SYNC or WAVE_MODE_REPEAT_SYNC

 Transmits a waveform.
 Returns the number of DMA control blocks in the waveform.

 NOTE: Any hardware PWM started by hardwarePwmWrite will be cancelled.

 #### waveChain(chain)
 - chain - Array of waves to be transmitted, contains an ordered list of wave_ids and optional command codes and related data.

 Transmits a chain of waveforms.
 Returns this.

 NOTE: Any hardware PWM started by hardwarePwmWrite will be cancelled.